Stratemeyer Syndicate: History

 Stratemeyer's business acumen was in realizing that there was a huge, untapped market for children's books.
 The Stratemeyer Syndicate specialized in producing books that were meant primarily to be entertaining.
 In Stratemeyer's view, it was the thrill of feeling grown-up and the desire for a series of stories that made such reading attractive to children.
 Stratemeyer believed that this desire could be harnessed for profit.
 He founded the Stratemeyer Syndicate to produce books in an efficient, assembly-line fashion and to write them in such a way as to maximize their popularity.

-The first series that Stratemeyer created was The Rover Boys, published under the pseudonym Arthur M. Winfield.
-The Rover Boys books were a roaring success: A total of 30 volumes were published between 1899 and 1926, selling over five million copies.
+The first series that Stratemeyer created was The Rover Boys, published under the pseudonym Arthur M. Winfield in 30 volumes between 1899 and 1926, which sold over five million copies.
 The Bobbsey Twins first appeared in 1904 under the pseudonym Laura Lee Hope, and Tom Swift in 1910 under the pseudonym Victor Appleton.

 Stratemeyer published a number of books under his own name, but the books published under pseudonyms sold better.
 Stratemeyer realized that "he could offer more books each year if he dealt with several publishers and had the books published under a number of pseudonyms which he controlled."
 Stratemeyer explained his strategy to a publisher, writing that "[a] book brought out under another name would, I feel satisfied, do better than another Stratemeyer book.
 If this was brought out under my own name, the trade on new Stratemeyer books would simply be cut into four parts instead of three."

 Some time in the first decade of the twentieth century Stratemeyer realized that he could no longer juggle multiple volumes of multiple series, and he began hiring ghostwriters, such as Mildred Benson, Josephine Lawrence, Howard R. Garis and Leslie McFarlane.
 Stratemeyer continued to write some books, while writing plot outlines for others.

 While mystery elements were occasionally present in these early series, the Syndicate later specialized in children's mystery series.
 This trend began in 1911, when Stratemeyer wrote and published The Mansion of Mystery, under the pseudonym Chester K. Steele.
 Five more books were published in that mystery series, the last in 1928.
 These books were aimed at a somewhat older audience than his previous series.
 After that, the Syndicate focused on mystery series aimed at its younger base: The Hardy Boys, which first appeared in 1927, ghostwritten by Leslie McFarlane and others; and Nancy Drew, which first appeared in 1930, ghostwritten by Mildred Wirt Benson, Walter Karig, and others.
 Both series were immediate financial successes.